cs168898/eCommerceAPI/README.md

 ## Work in Progress / TODO

-- Integrate user cart contents into the Stripe checkout process (currently, checkout requires manual product details in the request body)
 - Real-time Order Status and Inventory Notification System using WebSockets.
 - More to come!